dickermoshe/zappadock/README.md

 You see, Zappa builds all your requirements before uploading your app to AWS Lambda.
 The problem is that your OS looks nothing like the environment that AWS Lambda looks like.
 ### So What's the problem ?
 Simply, pip downloads the packages that are compatible with the computer it is running on, so when Zappa uploads it to AWS Lambda, many packages don't work (notably `psycopg2` among others).
-### What Does ZappaEnv Do ?
+### What Does ZappaDock Do ?
-ZappaEnv runs a docker container that mimics the AWS Lambda environment.
+ZappaDock runs a docker container that mimics the AWS Lambda environment.
 All your code is mounted and inside of a virtual environment.
 Your AWS credentials are also automatically loaded from your environmental variables or your aws credential file.
 So now yor code is running in a Python virtual environment inside of a docker container.